CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 Keyword arguments:
     in function, the values passed through arguments are assigned to parameters in order by their position.
     With k.a. we can use the name of the parameter irrespective of its position while calling the function to supply the values.
-All the keyword arguments must match one of the arguments accepted by the function

- keyword argument: func(a, b)
+All the keyword arguments must match one of the arguments accepted by the function keyword argument: func(a, b)

-, variable-lenght argument: func(* for_lists, ** for_dictionaries).
+	    print (a + " and " + b + " are friends")

+Variable-length arguments:
+    Sometimes you may need more arguments to process function then you mentioned in the definition If we dont know in advance about the arguments needed in function, we can use v-l. a. also called arbitrary a..
+For the asterisj is placed before a parameter in function definition which variable-lenght argument: func(* for_lists, ** for_dictionaries).

 #### What is variable shadowing? (context: variable scope)
-It happens when we newly declared variable has the same name on the inner scope as on the outer scope.
-The program runs correctly, but it can be confusing.
+-It happens when we newly declared variable has the same name on the inner scope as on the outer scope.
+The program runs correctly,its a bad practice, it can be confusing.

 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?
-If we delete/drop/add to a list while iterating over it the method might fail, because we changed the number of elements in the list.
+If we delete/drop/add to a list while iterating over it the method might fail and we get a StopIteration or Runtime error, because we changed the number of elements in the list.
 The loop will skip through some elements, because it doesn't know that an elements was deleted/added, and advances to the next element.
+-We can use list comprehension to avoid this problem by creating a new list variable or we can use slicing

 #### What is the "golden rule" of variable scoping in Python (context: LEGB)?
 What is the lifetime of variables?
 Scopes determine the accessibility of variables, and what kind of values they hold.